 Developing pharmaceutical products, including conducting preclinical studies and clinical trials, is a very time-consuming, expensive and uncertain process that takes years to complete.
 We will need substantial additional funds to expand our development, regulatory, manufacturing, marketing and sales capabilities or contract with other organizations in order to enter and advance our product candidates through preclinical studies and clinical trials.
+For example, in October 2021 we entered into the Oberland Capital Financing Agreement (See Note 5 - "Debt" for more information).
+In January 2023, we entered into an Open Market Sale Agreement (the "2023 Sale Agreement") with SVB Securities LLC ("SVB"), under which SVB is able to offer and sell, from time to time in "at-the-market" ("ATM") offerings, shares of the Company's common stock having aggregate gross proceeds of up to \$125 million.
+In the event of a sale of Company shares under the ATM, the Company is obligated to pay to SVB cash commissions of up to 3.0% of the gross proceeds of sales of common stock under the 2023 Sale Agreement.
 Our Centessa Subsidiaries have used substantial funds in their research and development programs and will continue to expend significant resources to advance their programs and product candidates.

-As of June 30, 2021, we had \$613.8 million in cash and cash equivalents.
-Based on our current operating plan, we believe that our available cash and cash equivalents, will be sufficient to fund our anticipated level of operations until the end of 2023.
-Our future capital requirements and the period for which we expect our existing resources to support our operations may vary significantly from what we expect, and changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
+As of March 31, 2023, we had \$346.2 million in cash and cash equivalents and short-term investments.
+Based on our current operating model and development plans, which include certain assumptions, the Company expects cash and cash equivalents and short-term investments to fund its operations into 2026 without drawing on the remaining available tranches under the Oberland Capital financing agreement.
+Our future capital requirements and the period for which we project our existing resources to support our operations may vary significantly from what we currently expect, and changing circumstances, some of which may be beyond our control, could cause us to consume capital significantly faster than we currently anticipate, and we may need to seek additional funds sooner than planned.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.
 Because the length of time and activities associated with successful development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.

-We currently expect to use our cash resources to fund the continued development and pre-commercialization costs of our clinical-stage product candidates; to fund continued development of the other programs in our pipeline, including designing and conducting preclinical studies and clinical trials, as well as funding discovery, manufacturing, research and development; to fund the acquisition of and drug development activities related to new programs; although we have no material agreements, commitments or understandings with respect to any in-license or acquisition, we have and plan to continue to evaluate such opportunities and engage in related discussions with other business entities from time to time; and the remainder for working capital and other general corporate purposes.
+We expect to use our cash resources to fund the continued development and pre-commercialization costs of our clinical-stage product candidates; to fund continued development of the other programs in our pipeline, including designing and conducting preclinical studies and clinical trials, as well as funding discovery, manufacturing, research and development; to fund the acquisition of and drug development activities related to new programs; although we have no material agreements, commitments or understandings with respect to any in-license or acquisition, we have and plan to continue to evaluate such opportunities and engage in related discussions with other business entities from time to time; and the remainder for working capital and other general corporate purposes.